 While different types of Arm & Hammer cat litter will contain a blend of different ingredients, most of them will contain at least a few of the same ingredients.
 Let’s take a look at those now.

-The clay used in clumping cat litters, such as the majority of Arm & Hammers cat litter products, is called bentonite clay or sodium bentonite.
+The clay used in clumping cat litter, such as the majority of Arm & Hammers cat litter products, is called bentonite clay or sodium bentonite.
 Clay cat litters are one of the first types of cat litter available, and they’re still popular today.

 Bentonite clay forms clumps when it gets wet, making it easier to scoop out your cat’s urine.
 This makes cleaning your cat’s litter tray quick and removes the need to empty the entire litter tray.
 You can just top up the remaining litter with fresh litter as and when you need to.